CS224N Assignment 1: Exploring Word Vectors (25 Points)¶

 pprint.pprint(wv_from_bin.most_similar(positive=['woman', 'grandfather'], negative=['man']))

-, and the answer, respectively.
+Let $m$, $g$, $w$, and $x$ denote the word vectors for man, grandfather, woman, and the answer, respectively.
 Using only vectors $m$, $g$, $w$, and the vector arithmetic operators $+$ and $-$ in your answer, what is the expression in which we are maximizing cosine similarity with $x$?

 Hint: Recall that word vectors are simply multi-dimensional vectors that represent a word.
 It might help to draw out a 2D example using arbitrary locations of each vector.
-Where would man
+Where would man and woman lie in the coordinate plane relative to grandfather and the answer?

 Expression: $d =\underset{i}{\operatorname{argmax}} \frac{\left(x_{b}-x_{a}+x_{c}\right)^{T} x_{i}}{\left\|x_{b}-x_{a}+x_{c}\right\|}$